-Understanding cultural competency in genomic medicine
+Understanding cultural competence in genomic medicine

 The U.S. Department of Health and Human Services offers a broad definition of culture, encompassing aspects such as language, socioeconomic status, spirituality, and individual values.
 Cultural competence refers to the capacity to understand, appreciate, and interact effectively with people from diverse cultural or belief backgrounds.
-This involves being aware of one's own cultural worldview, adopting a respectful attitude towards cultural differences, possessing knowledge about various cultural practices and worldviews, and having cross-cultural skills.
-Cultural competence is typically viewed as a dynamic and ongoing learning and adaptation process, while cultural competency implies a more specific set of skills or measurable criteria an individual or organisation holds.
+This involves being aware of one's own cultural worldview, adopting a respectful attitude toward cultural differences, possessing knowledge about various cultural practices and worldviews, and having cross-cultural skills.
+Cultural competence is typically viewed as a dynamic and ongoing learning and adaptation process, while cultural competency implies a more specific set of skills or measurable criteria an individual or organization holds.

 In the medical field, and particularly in genomic medicine, the role of culturally competent healthcare providers is crucial in mitigating care disparities and enhancing patient outcomes.
 Cultural backgrounds and beliefs can significantly influence perceptions of genomics; ethnocultural belief systems directly influence how people perceive healthcare and genetics, as well as their willingness to participate in genomic research.
 Because of this, education for healthcare providers on diverse ethno-cultural values is vital to enhance cultural competence and navigate patients' reactions to treatments and genomic testing.